Suggestions

 With the rise of global markets and ever-increasing demand for highly advanced engineering solutions, operating global engineering centres in relatively low-cost countries, such as India, can be an invaluable asset to any organisation.
 As well as the cost savings, operating this model has proven benefits in terms of increased efficiency and improved resource utilisation and in today’s digital age, the barriers to operational efficiency across borders are almost non-existent.
 However, juggling multiple cultures, languages, time zones and regulations brings a unique set of challenges when managing a global engineering centre.
 In this article, we hear from Lakshmi Venkatesh, as she discusses both the benefits and challenges that come with running such an operation in order to give you valuable insights into what it takes to effectively run one successfully.

 Establishing a GEC in India has been a business boon in numerous ways.
-Our location provides access to an abundant pool of some of the world’s best technical talent, who are proficient in English and can seamlessly merge into any global project.
-This demographic dividend, coupled with a vibrant, affordable ecosystem, has propelled us to heights we hadn't imagined and seen the team grow to over 600 people in just 18 months.
+Our locations provide access to an abundant pool of some of the world’s best technical talent, who are proficient in English and can seamlessly merge into any global project.
+This demographic dividend, coupled with a vibrant, affordable ecosystem, has propelled us to heights we hadn't imagined and seen the team grow to over 900 people in just two years.

 The blended rate of engineering that comes with global teams work-sharing with India has helped global organisations like Exxon, Shell, and BP, as well as most engineering companies, stay competitive and successfully execute projects.
 These major players have made substantial investments in developing teams in India, as they recognise the unparalleled value it offers.

-Our GEC in Mumbai partners with engineering teams within Kent entities across the globe, including Asia Pacific, the Middle East, UK, and the Americas.
-Our 600 strong team includes experts in process, mechanical, piping, electrical, instrumentation and civil engineering as well as project support functions such as procurement, project control and document control.
+Our GECs in Mumbai and Vadodara partner with engineering teams within Kent entities across the globe, including Asia Pacific, the Middle East, UK, and the Americas.
+Our 900-strong team includes experts in process, mechanical, piping, electrical, instrumentation and civil engineering, as well as project support functions such as procurement, project control and document control.
 However, with the vast array of benefits opening up a GEC can offer, it's crucial to remember the challenges we face.

 Tackling global project complexities